Jon Morgan

 After that initial three-month period, the California FTB requires LLCs to file an annual corporate tax return.

-If your company was formed on January 10, your due date to file taxes is April 10, and every annual LLC tax after that until you decide to dissolve.
-The due date for the return is April 15, even when it falls on a weekend.
+If your company was formed on January 10, your due date to file taxes is April 10, and every annual LLC tax is due after that until you decide to dissolve.
+The due date for the return is April 15, even if it falls on a weekend.

 Does My California LLC Need to File Form 3522 (Limited Liability)?